 The watches are functional, precise, and accurate, but at first glance, they look more like bling fashion accessories rather than timepieces.

 If you’re curious about the JBW watch brand and its flashy watches, then you’ve come to the right place.
-We’ll discuss the company’s history, and talk about a few of the brand’s extensive timepiece collections.
+We’ll discuss the company’s history, and talk about a few of the brand’s extensive watch collections.

 We’re also going to answer common questions, including whether JBW can be considered a true luxury brand, as well as check out other important information, such as where the watches are made and where you can purchase them.
 Let’s get started.